Exercise Exercise

 • Isokinetic machines

-When prescribing resistance exercise, it is important to:
+When prescribing resistance exercise, the following are recommended:

-• Initiate resistance loads conservatively to ensure good technique
+• Initiate resistance loads conservatively and ensure good technique to avoid injury

-• Encourage appropriate breathing techniques (exhale while lifting the weight and inhale while lowering) to avoid Valsalva manoeuvre
+• Encourage appropriate breathing techniques to avoid Valsalva manoeuvre

-• Aim initially for 12-25 reps at low intensity (RPE 12-13) to increase muscle endurance with reps before progressing the intensity
+• Aim initially for 12-25 reps at low intensity (RPE 12-13) to increase muscle endurance before progressing the intensity

 • When the patient is confident, progress to higher intensities (RPE < 15) at 8-15 reps, emphasising increased muscle mass